Chapter 1 - Why Study Calculus?

 life is predetermined then life is meaningless'.

-Life may have no meaning but it is the goal of the artist to question that statement by
+Life may have no meaning but it is the goal of the artist to question

-exploring the mysterious depths of human nature and the heart.
-Perhaps it is the utter
+that statement by exploring the mysterious depths of human nature and

-randomness of life that causes us to ignore our unchanging destiny.
-No human being has any
+ignore our unchanging destiny.
+No human being has any control over

 On the other hand, the study of nature is more precise and is less